j0hnVu/linoffice/README.md

 ### Display scaling

 You can set the display scaling by modifying the value for `RDP_SCALE` in the `linoffice.conf.default` (before installation) or `linoffice.conf` (after installation).

+### Using the GUI

+Currently, the GUI is still a work in progress, but it mostly works.
+To run it you need to have `python3` and `pyside6` installed on your system (the exact names of the packages differ for every distro).
+Download the [latest git version](https://github.com/eylenburg/linoffice/archive/refs/heads/main.zip) of LinOffice and unpack it in your LinOffice folder.
+Then, navigate to the `gui` folder and launch the GUI with `python3 mainwindow.py`.
+If you already have a working VM you may need to copy `dns_on.bat`, `dns_off.bat` and `RegistryOverride.ps1` (in `config/oem`) to your VM's `C:\OEM` folder manually for some of the setting changes to actually apply.

 # Troubleshooting